Academic Organizations | Honor Societies | Athletic and Spirit Groups | Campus Involvement

 Freshman Leadership Initiative

-The Huntingdon Freshman Leadership Initiative is an interactive leadership experience geared to assist Huntingdon College students in reaching their full potential during their college years and beyond.
-Whether by attending seminars on numerous leadership topics, self-management education, an etiquette series, community service projects, lectures or luncheons featuring influential guest speakers, the Leadership Initiative exposes participants to the fundamental skills of leadership.
+The Huntingdon Freshman Leadership Initiative (FLI) is an interactive leadership experience geared to assist Huntingdon College freshmen in reaching their full potential during their college years and beyond.
+Whether through attendance at seminars on numerous leadership topics, self-management education, freshmen forums, etiquette sessions, community service projects, luncheons featuring influential guest speakers, or off-campus retreats, the Freshman Leadership Initiative exposes participants to the fundamental skills of leadership at Huntingdon College.

-- Huntingdon Choirs—Huntingdon’s choral groups perform at some of the most revered occasions during the academic year.
-The Presidential Convocation and the Service of Lessons and Carols are two of those events.
-The Huntingdon Concert Choir is open to all who love to sing—no matter what your major.
-Other singing groups, such as the Huntingdon Chamber Choir, are formed from those who are members of the Concert Choir.
+- Huntingdon Choirs—The Huntingdon Concert Choir is open to all who love to sing—no matter what your major.
 Choir scholarships are available for those who qualify after auditioning.

 - The Jazz Ensemble is a small group of instrumental musicians who gather to practice and perform in the genre of music they love.